pmelchior/usrp-sciprog/day1/1-terminal-and-cmd-line.md

 ### SSH key

 SSH keys are a mean of identification between two machines.
-One machine, the one we would like to connect to, has to generate a key.
-The key is then passed on to the machines that want access.
+One machine, the one we would like to ssh from, has to generate a key.
+The key is then passed on to the machines that we want to access.
 This way, it ensures that only the machines to which we sent a key can connect.

-To setup an ssh key, simply type:
+To setup an ssh key, simply type on your computer:

 	ssh-keygen -t rsa